+Fig 7.1 - Accuracy Comparison Between Bag of Words and TF-IDF

 Hyper parameter tuning of Logistic regression

 Hyperparameter tuning is a crucial step in optimizing the performance of the ExtraTreeClassifier.
 The initialized ExtraTreeClassifier will be fine-tuned using the defined hyperparameter grid to explore various combinations of hyperparameters.
 This tuning process aims to discover the best set of hyperparameter values that yield the highest accuracy or other performance metrics for the particular classification problem addressed in your project.
 By experimenting with different values for n_estimators, max_depth, min_samples_split, and min_samples_leaf, the optimal configuration will be identified to strike a balance between model complexity and generalization.